libavg/libavg/sphinxdoc/app.rst

 .. automodule:: libavg.app.keyboardmanager
     :no-members:

+    This module makes it possible to attach event handlers to individual keypresses.
-    This module provides a convenient interface to keyboard events management.
-Keys that are bound thru the keyboard manager can also be shown in the debug panel via the keyboard bindings widgets along with their help string.
+    Keys that are bound through the keyboard manager are also be shown in the debug panel via the keyboard bindings widget along with their help string. :py:class:`App` defines a range of keyboard bindings by default.
+Conceptually, all keys modified by :kbd:`CTRL` are reserved by :py:class:`App`.

     For all the binding methods, keystring can be a python string or a unicode object.
     TODO: expand the discussion regarding keystring vs SDL